Italy avalanche: All known survivors rescued

 Penne, Italy (CNN)More people have been found alive under the wreckage of Italy's Rigopiano Hotel, according to Luca Cari, the spokeman for Italy's National Fire Brigade.

 This brings the number of survivors to 11.
-Four people have been found dead, and 20 others are still missing.
+Six people have been found dead and 23 are still missing according to the Italian civil protection agency and fire brigade.

 Hotel Rigopiano, a four-star hotel at the foot of the Gran Sasso mountain about 135 kilometers (85 miles) northeast of Rome, was buried in snow Wednesday afternoon after a series of earthquakes.